PetrKryslUCSD/MeshCore.jl/README.md

 ## Publications

+A paper was accepted to the Journal Advances in Engineering Software in April 2021.
+The paper is available in final draft form in the `documents` folder.

+The package
-A paper is under review.
-The package [PaperMeshTopo](https://github.com/PetrKryslUCSD/PaperMeshTopo.jl.git) gives an example of the construction of a complex (full one-level) topological representation of a tetrahedral mesh.
+[PaperMeshTopo](https://github.com/PetrKryslUCSD/PaperMeshTopo.jl.git) gives an
+example of the construction of a complex (full one-level) topological representation of a tetrahedral mesh.